DH-Center-Tuebingen/Spacialist/README.md

 ## Installation

-Installation procedures and system requirements are described [here](INSTALL.md).
+Installation procedures and system requirements are described [here](docs/INSTALL.md).
 **Important!** Please read the installation file before any update for breaking changes or any other important steps that may **break the update**!

+For migrating an older version of spacialist, have a look at the [migration guide](docs/MIGRATION.md) .

 ## Plugins (Beta)

 Since Release _Isfahan_ Spacialist is extensible by plugins.
-If you are a developer and want to create your own plugin, please refer to this [HowTo Guide](PLUGINS.md).
+If you are a developer and want to create your own plugin, please refer to this [HowTo Guide](docs/PLUGINS.md).

 A list with all available plugins is **coming soon**.